ValentinaChaconBuitrago/Search_Restaurants/README.md

 In case you are using Mongo Atlas and your data is stored in the cloud, whitelist your IP address and create a new data base user.
 More details on how to configure this set up [here](https://docs.atlas.mongodb.com/driver-connection/).

 ### Yarn for MAC
-This project was developed using MAC's iOS, if using this same OS install yarn use the following command:
+This project was developed using MAC's iOS, if using this same OS install yarn using the following command:
 ```
 brew install yarn
 ```